Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên13/08/2023

-Images show rows of unexploded ordnance dug up, rusted and stacked.
-“It was a great stroke of luck for the students.
-These explosives can easily explode if someone digs them up,” said Mr Heng Ratana.
+Images showed rows of unexploded ordnance dug up, rusted and stacked.
+"It was a great stroke of luck for the students.
+These explosives could easily explode if someone dug them up," said Mr Heng Ratana.

 Phát hiện hàng ngàn vật liệu chưa nổ tại một trường trung học ở Campuchia - Ảnh 1.

-Unexploded ordnance found at a high school in Cambodia's Kratie province recently
+Unexploded ordnance was found at a high school in Cambodia's Kratie province recently.

 The site was a military outpost during the war, and a clean-up operation in the area could uncover more, Heng Ratana said.